cancervariants/therapy-normalization/README.md

 python3 -m therapy.cli --update_all
 ```

-Thera-Py can retrieve most required data itself, using the [wags-tails](https://github.com/GenomicMedLab/wags-tails) library.
+Thera-Py can retrieve all required data itself, using the [wags-tails](https://github.com/GenomicMedLab/wags-tails) library.
 By default, data will be housed under `~/.local/share/wags_tails/` in a format like the following:

 ```
 ~/.local/share/wags_tails